[North Central]

 Feb.
 18. Trout good on blue rooster

 tails.
 Trout were stocked on Feb.
 13, 2003.
-Report submitted by MarVal Resort.
+Report submitted by MarVal

 Jan.
-7. Donny Locken and Ryan Murphy
+7. Donny Locken and Ryan Murphy while tent camping for 3 days,

-while tent camping for 3 days, caught 14 trout.
-Yellow power bait has been
+caught 14 trout.
+Yellow power bait has been the most productive bait this

-the most productive bait this past week, with orange running a close second.
+past week, with orange running a close second.
+Jennifer Collins from

-Report submitted by Val Marcum at MarVal.
+Val Marcum at MarVal.

 Oct.
 18. Gauges were 2.23 at Tahlequah